federicamilinanni/SBtabVFGEN/docs/sbtab.md

 # SBtab

-We use this format because it can be extended to contain additional information more easily (such as experimental data, and conditions under which data was measured).
+We use _Systems Biology tables_ (SBtab) because this format can be extended to contain additional information more easily (such as experimental data, and conditions under which data was measured).

 To make a conversion feasible, we decided on a set of columns and tables (some specified by `TableName` some also by `TableType`